 - Extensive range of designs

 - Holistic customer support

-While Wix does offer ecommerce websites, it’s not a dedicated ecommerce platform and can’t compare to a platform like Shopify or BigCommerce.
+While Wix does offer ecommerce websites, it’s not a dedicated ecommerce platform and is best for small businesses.

 Squarespace provides an all-in-one solution for users to create a perfect business website.

 - Extensive range of templates to choose from